wesflo/browser-mock/packages/generator/README.md

 slug: /browser-mock/generator.html
 ---

-# wf-generator
+# wf-generate

-`wf-generator` is a Node.js-based generator that uses Swagger definitions and mapping files to automatically generate mock data.
+`wf-generate` is a Node.js-based generator that uses Swagger definitions and mapping files to automatically generate mock data.
 This data can be used for testing APIs or as placeholders in development environments.

 ## Installation

-To install `wf-generator`, make sure you have Node.js installed, then run the following command:
+To install `wf-generate`, make sure you have Node.js installed, then run the following command:

 `npm install @wesflo/generator`